 Your feet and heels bear the weight of your entire body.
-Any discomfort, swelling, burning, or painful sensations can interrupt your day, limiting your ability to drive, walk, or even stand.
-Don’t let heel pain disrupt your day or invade your lifestyle!
+Any discomfort, swelling, burning, or painful sensations can interrupt your day and limit your ability to drive, walk, or even stand.
+Don’t let heel pain affect your day or inhibit your lifestyle!
 Learn why you’re experiencing heel pain and explore possible treatment options.
 While heel pain typically affects adults, your little ones can suffer from heel pain too.
 Addressing heel pain as it presents itself will help you and your family stay on track and avoid more serious heel problems.

 What causes heel pain?